bf4/bf4.github.com/_posts/2017-07-31-how-to-set-multiple-github-pull-request-statuses.md

 The underlying GitHub API that sets the build status is the [Status API](https://developer.github.com/v3/repos/statuses/).

-So, I took a look at, and found success.
+So, I took a look at it, and found profit.

 ### [Prerequisites](#prerequisites)